 Check in with caregivers about the best times of day to work with the individual.
 In my experience, the time of day can make a HUGE difference in participation levels.

 Also, look at how you’re providing the intervention.

 Giving one-step, simple directions is much easier for someone with middle stage dementia to follow.
-Providing multi-step, complicated instructions is very difficult to follow and can lead to agitation.
+Providing multi-step, complicated instructions is very difficult to follow and can lead to frustration.

 If your patient is sexually inappropriate or aggressive, this is almost always due to the disease progression.
 It’s not because they’re a bad person.

-If you’re feeling uncomfortable, you can ask someone to accompany you in the room when you’re treating to play it safe.
+If you’re feeling uncomfortable, I recommend asking someone to accompany you in the room when you’re treating to play it safe.
 Or, you can treat them in public areas if no one is available.
-I find myself doing this if I’m feeling uneasy.

 To wrap this post up, I just want to finish with a big “Thank you!” to all of you working with this population.
 It’s not always easy but just know that you’re making a big difference in their lives and in their caregivers’ lives.

 If you get overwhelmed on what to do, just remember that providing support, education, and functional, meaningful interventions that are client-centered and focus on the person’s strengths will ensure a successful occupational therapy intervention (Schaber & Lieberman, 2010).